ctrlplusb/easy-peasy/README.md

     - `state` (Object, required)

       The root state of your store.

+  - `externals` (Array of any, not required)

+    If your `useStore` function depends on an external value (for example a property of your component), then you should provide the respective value within this argument so that the `useStore` knows to remap your state when the respective externals change in value.

 Your `mapState` can either resolve a single piece of state.
 If you wish to resolve multiple pieces of state then you can either call `useStore` multiple times, or if you like resolve an object within your `mapState` where each property of the object is a resolved piece of state (similar to the `connect` from `react-redux`).
 The examples will illustrate the various forms.